 \subsubsection{Meta-embeddings}

-Let us assume, for simplicity, we have two different sources of information i.e one based on the discharge summaries and the other based on the PubMed articles.
-Let us represent the vocabulary of words present in the two sources of information as $\mathcal{S}_{1}$ and $\mathcal{S}_{2}$ respectively.
+Let us assume, for simplicity, that we have two different sources of information i.e one based on the discharge summaries and the other based on the PubMed articles.
+Let us represent the vocabulary of words present in the two sources of information as $\mathcal{S}_{1}$ and $\mathcal{S}_{2}$, respectively.

-The two methodologies for getting meta-embeddings are explained below.
+The two methodologies for obtaining meta-embeddings are explained below.

-\begin{description} \item[Averaging meta-embedding] Here, we assume that the words present in $\mathcal{S}_{1}$ and $\mathcal{S}_{2}$ were trained on the same algorithm i.e Word2Vec to produce word vectors and that the vectors belonging to both sources have a common dimensionality $\textrm{d}$.
-Prior work~\cite{DBLP:conf/naacl/CoatesB18} shows averaging the embedding vectors is a useful meta-embedding technique that achieves comparable result as that of concatenating the vectors.
+\paragraph{Averaging Meta-embedding} Here, we assume that the words present in $\mathcal{S}_{1}$ and $\mathcal{S}_{2}$ are trained with the same algorithm i.e Word2Vec to produce word vectors.
+Furthermore, we assume that the vectors belonging to both sources have a common dimensionality, $\textrm{k}$.
+Prior work~\cite{DBLP:conf/naacl/CoatesB18} showed that averaging the embedding vectors was a useful meta-embedding technique that achieved comparable results to that of concatenating the vectors.

-To understand this, let us consider the meta-embedding of each word represented by averaging the word vectors from the two sources as follows:
+To understand this, let us consider the meta-embedding of each word, represented by averaging the word vectors from the two sources as follows:

 In this case, the Euclidean distance between two words $\hat{\boldsymbol{w}}_{1}$ and $\hat{\boldsymbol{w}}_{2}$ based on Eq.~\ref{eq:avg_meta} is given as follows: